Hierarchical Models for Independence Structures of Networks: Discussion and future work

-For example, suppose that a given dependency graph captures the independence structure of a network of friendships.
-It is plausible to assume that the existence of an edge between individuals $i$ and $j$ and the existence of an edge between $k$ and $l$ are marginally independent, i.e., knowing whether $i$ and $j$ are friends would not change the probability of friendship between $k$ and $l$ when there is no information available on the existence of other friendships in the network.
+Suppose that a given dependency graph captures the independence structure of a network of friendships.
+It is plausible to assume that the existence of a tie between individuals $i$ and $j$ and the existence of a tie between $k$ and $l$ are marginally independent, i.e., knowing whether $i$ and $j$ are friends would not change the probability of friendship between $k$ and $l$ when there is no information available on the existence of other friendships in the network.
 This conforms with the missing edge between $ij$ and $kl$ in a bidirected dependency graph that satisfies the Markov dependence property.
 Moreover, a possible edge between $ij$ and $ik$ in the dependency graph indicates that knowing whether $i$ has a friend $j$ would impact the probability of $i$ having another friend $k$.

-Following the above discussion, a common feature of networks, especially social networks, is \emph{transitivity}, which states that given that we know whether $j$ and $k$ are friends (i.e.\ adjacent), knowing whether $i$ is a friend of $j$ would impact the probability of $i$ being a friend of $k$, but only the friendship between $i$ and $j$ would not impact the friendship between $i$ and $k$.
-For three nodes, this corresponds to that $ij\ci ik\cd jk$ does not hold, but the marginal independence $ij\ci ik$ holds.
-This can be represented by the bidirected dependency graph $ij\arc jk\arc ik$.

-For more nodes, it is easy to observe that transitivity for all node triples cannot be represented by bidirected or undirected graphs since if no statements of form $ij\ci ik\cd jk$ hold, then the marginal independence statements cannot hold either.
-However, a bidirected dependency graph whose nodes are ordered can represent what we call \emph{ordered transitivity}, which states that transitivity holds for $i$, $j$, and $k$ as above only when $ij<ik<jk$.
-Notice that an order on the nodes of the network would imply a lexicographical ordering on the nodes of the dependency graph.
-For example, for a network with $4$ nodes the dependency graph in Figure \ref{fig:3n} represents the ordered transitivity.

-Another common feature of networks is \emph{homophily}, which states that individuals with similar characteristics are more likely to relate; see \citet{kri09}.
-The opposite, where individuals relate to those with different characteristics is called \emph{heterophily} and is seen in some social networks; for example, see \cite{loz14}.
-It is common to observe some nodal attributes along with an observed network.
-In this case these attributes can be used for selecting a dependency graph.

-Based on the discussion above, it is important to introduce a parallel theory to the previous sections to define a set of network models that preserve the independence structures of bidirected graphical models.

-For this purpose, instead of binary hierarchical models, we can use several bidirected graph models.
-One is proposed specifically for binary variables, or as we call it the \emph{marginal binary models}, introduced by \citet{drt08}.
-The parameters of this model are marginal probabilities for every connected subgraph of the dependency graph (as opposed to every clique in hierarchical models).

-This implies that the Markov dependence property should be defined differently for these models in order to ensure that in the dual graph one obtains the set of all connected subgraphs.